RC Christian finishes second at state tennis - NewsBreak

 RAPID CITY, S.D.
 (KOTA) - Deadwood’s April 2022 gaming handle, the amount of money gamblers wager, was down 13 percent when compared to April 2021.
 According to a release from the Deadwood Gaming Association, the biggest dip was with slot machines.
 That handle was down 13.73 percent, with almost $95 million wagered.

-SPEARFISH, S.D.
-(KOTA) - Working and living in the same town could be considered a luxury for some.
+RAPID CITY, S.D.
+(KEVN) - Working and living in the same town could be considered a luxury for some.
 “Workforce housing is a huge issue for not only Spearfish but for all of the Black Hills.
 We feel that we’ve taken an aggressive approach to try and help those that are working in our community and just starting out have an opportunity to own a home,” stated Spearfish Mayor John Senden.

 RAPID CITY, S.D.
 (KOTA) - A 57-year-old man was killed in a three-vehicle crash Sunday on U.S. Highway 18, three miles east of Edgemont.
 The man’s name, as well as the names of five other people involved in the crash, has not been released.
 The crash happened about 5...